Dry Needling

 Why is dry needling beneficial?
 It can help realign muscle fibers, release tight muscles, improve blood flow, decrease inflammation, quiet the nervous system’s pain cycle, and even improve sleep!

 Are you experiencing any of the following conditions or symptoms?
-Schedule a physical therapy appointment with Dr. Herron to give Dry Needling a try.
+Schedule a physical therapy appointment with me to give Dry Needling a try.

 • Whiplash-associated disorders